Which Qualification Is Best?

-- The EASA Basic Instrument Rating (BIR) will shortly become available within Europe.
-It will not be valid outside EASA countries, only applies to SEP and MEP aircraft, has increased minima, and its future post-Brexit is unclear.
+- The EASA Basic Instrument Rating (BIR) will become available from September 2021 for use by those with EASA licences flying within Europe outside the UK.
+It will not be valid outside EASA countries and seems unlikely to be offered to UK Licence holders.
+It only applies to SEP and MEP aircraft, has increased minima, and its future post-Brexit is unclear.

 - The second is the UK restricted IR, the IR(R), previously known as the IMC Rating.
 This is not valid outside the UK, and has similarly increased minima, though these are advisory.
 The rationale for both of these ratings is that not all pilots need the privileges of an ICAO-compliant IR.
 Moreover, not everyone can afford the cost and the time involved, though the cost of the BIR is unlikely to be much less than the CBIR.